SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="transformincrementalCsv"></a>
 # **transformincrementalCsv**
-> SingleCSVRecord transformincrementalCsv(deploymentName, transformName, opts)
+> SingleCSVRecord transformincrementalCsv(deploymentName, versionName, transformName, opts)

 Takes SingleCSVRecord as input and returns the transformed array as SingleCSVRecord